-With the initiative In my skin, we make the problem visible - and want to show that help, support and treatment options are available.
-The direct and indirect costs of exclusion, self-isolation, depression and even increased suicidality are high for each individual and for society as a whole.
+Our initiative #InMySkin tackles the challenge: we show that help, support, and treatment options are available.
+The direct and indirect costs of exclusion, self-isolation, depression and even increased suicidality are high for each individual and for society as a whole, and they can be prevented.
 Thus, we go about stigma from many angles:

 - We address young people directly, aim to build a presence in social media, and use peer-to-peer for dissemination and education.

 - We offer advice and support for those affected.

 - Based on findings from the ECHT research project, we address multipliers and opinion leaders, universities, technical colleges, training centers and schools.